sbfnk/rbi/README.md

-RBi -- Bayesian inference for state-space models with R
+Bayesian inference for state-space models with R
 =============

-[RBi] (https://github.com/libbi/RBi) is an interface to [libbi] (https://github.com/libbi/LibBi), a library for Bayesian inference.
+[RBi] (https://github.com/libbi/RBi) is an `R` interface to [libbi] (https://github.com/libbi/LibBi), a library for Bayesian inference.

 It mainly contains:
 - a wrapper to call libbi (called "libbi"), allowing to perform the full inference from within R,